RedzerRiley/passwordchecker/README.md

-# Real-Time Password Strength Checker
+# Advanced Real-Time Password Strength Checker

-This project is a web-based password strength checker that provides real-time feedback on password strength, including an estimation of how long it would take to crack the password using a brute force attack.
+This project is a web-based password strength checker that provides real-time feedback on password strength, including an estimation of how long it would take to crack the password using a brute force attack, along with user-friendly suggestions and educational content.

 ## Features